outerbounds/metaflow-tools/README.md

 ## Cloud agnostic resources (/common)
 ### Sample Metaflow flow definitions
-Some Metaflow flows that could be used to test drive a Metaflow stack (e.g. running in a cloud).
+Some Metaflow flows that could be used to test drive a Metaflow stack.
 Some of these flows are used to drive end-to-end CI coverage internally at Outerbounds.
 They live under [common/sample_flows](./common/sample_flows)

 ## Utility scripts (/scripts)